With the skyrocketing momentum built up from the previous year, CBD has exploded into 2020 as one of the fastest growing industries of the year.

 When assessing a product’s analysis report, one thing you want to make to sure to do is confirm that the cannabinoid content listing on the product’s label is consistent with what is listed in the product’s lab report.

 For example, if a product’s label lists that it contains 1,000 mg of CBD, then that content should be confirmed on the product’s lab report.

-While it’s normal for the cannabinoid content to deviate slightly, a big difference is definitely something you should be concerned with.
+While it’s normal for the cannabinoid content to deviate slightly, (it comes from a natural plant, so some variation is to be expected) a big difference is definitely something you should be concerned with.